Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

 This section details the *Lab's* process for evaluating the Product against the above-mentioned requirements.

-### 3.2.1 Card Manufacturer, or the *Applicant*, or the ISO/ANSI Approved Labs Documentation Review (PIV-C.1 to PIV-C.6)
+### 3.2.1 Card Manufacturer, or the Applicant, or the ISO/ANSI Approved Labs Documentation Review (PIV-C.1 to PIV-C.6)

 The *Lab* will review the documentation submitted by the *Applicant* or perform the tests required to create the test results/report to ascertain the following and provide documentation to support their review: